 This chapter introduces one of the most fundamental structures in computer science: binary trees.
+The use of the word tree here comes from the fact that, when we draw them, the resulting drawing often resembles the trees we find in a forest.
 There are lots of ways of defining binary trees.
 Mathematically, a binary tree is a connected undirected finite graph with no cycles, and no vertex of degree greater than three.